afbrandt/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

             }
         }
     }

 }
 ```

-**Code Optimisation**
+**Code Optimization**

-Wow what is with `static var dateFormatter` well glad you asked, this is a code optimisation for a `NSDateFormatter` object, some objects are nortiously slow to initialize so you want to be able to reuse them instead.
+Wow what is with `static var dateFormatter` well glad you asked, this is a code optimization for a `NSDateFormatter` object, some objects are notoriously slow to initialize so you want to be able to reuse them instead.
-When I say 'slow' this is a very relative term however if you are processing hundreds of objects, it all adds up and if it only takes a few lines of code to optimise then it's time well spent.
+When I say 'slow' this is a very relative term however if you are processing hundreds of objects, it all adds up and if it only takes a few lines of code to optimize then it's time well spent.

-I wouldn't expect you at this stage to start worrying about optimisations, focus on your application experience first.
+I wouldn't expect you at this stage to start worrying about optimizations, focus on your application experience first.
 However it's good to know there is always a little extra juice
 that can be squeezed out of an app, this comes with experience.

 **didSet**

 So you've added a variable to store the `Note` object, what is didSet?
 Well it's a rather handy bit of functionality that will be called whenever this `note` object is modified.
-For example if it gets edited anwyhere, this function will be called that will updated the OutLet labels and therefore update the `NoteCell` in our list.
+For example if it gets edited anwyhere, this function will be called that will updated the Outlet labels and therefore update the `NoteCell` in our list.

 ##Notes Collection